githubpartners/microsoft-learn/github/analyze-code-using-codeql/includes/3-learning-content.md

 6. Choose whether you'd like to commit directly to the default branch, or create a new branch and start a pull request.
 7. Click **Commit new file** or **Propose new file**.

 In the default CodeQL analysis workflow, code scanning is configured to analyze your code each time you either push a change to the default branch or any protected branches, or raise a pull request against the default branch.
-As a result, code scanning will now commence.
+As a result of either of these two occurrences, code scanning will automatically start.

 The `on:pull_request` and `on:push triggers` for code scanning are each useful for different purposes.